The network signature of constellation line figures: Results

-\emph{Navigation, religious, and folk constellations are similar}.
-For question I.3, the result only partly follows our expectations: we obtain a positive assortativity coefficient of $r = 0.256$ ($\sigma_r = 0.00212$), but this is mainly due to a strong association between Chinese-Korean cultures (with political use) and their visual signature: $r = 0.444$ ($\sigma_r = 0.00312$) when testing the mixing of political use with all other uses.
-The location of political-use constellations over the embedding (Fig.~\ref{fig:predictor_practical_use}, left) shows the expected segregation of this use away from the centre of the embedding.
-On the other hand, all other uses (also in Fig.~\ref{fig:predictor_practical_use}) appear similar so mix almost randomly.
-The similarity graph is in the same figure.
-Only three similarity links exist, and they are comparable in value: the strongest is between navigation and religious constellations ($\Delta=0.080$), which is close to the similarity between the Chinese and Chinese medieval cultures (I.1).
-We thus conclude that, as expected, political constellations have a strong associated signature, while, on the contrary, all other use types are similar.
+\paragraph{Navigation, religious, and folk constellations are similar} For question {\bf I.3}, the result only partly follows expectations.
+The practical use positively associates with the visual signature of constellations ($r = 0.238$), but this is mainly due a characteristic political-use signature ($r = 0.439$ when testing the mixing of political use with all other uses). ($\sigma_r < 3\cdot 10^{-3}$ in both cases.)
+The location of political-use constellations over the embedding (Fig~\ref{fig:predictor_practical_use}, left) shows the expected segregation of this use away from the centre of the embedding.
+On the other hand, all other uses (also in Fig~\ref{fig:predictor_practical_use}) appear similar, so mix almost randomly.
+The similarity graph is in the same figure, on the right.
+Only three positive similarity links exist, and they are comparable in value: the strongest is between navigation and folk constellations ($\Delta=0.069$).

+We thus conclude that (1) as expected, political constellations have a strong associated signature, but (2) unexpectedly, all other use culture types including seafaring yield similar line figures.